BIN 2.0 Assignment Service

 What is a BIN?

 A Barcode Index Number (BIN) is a stable, citable identifier assigned to a cluster of DNA barcode sequences that correspond to a putative species.
-BINs are computed by comparing sequences against a global reference graph: sequences that fall within a distance threshold are grouped together, and each group receives a persistent formatted identifier.
+BINs are computed by comparing sequences against a global reference graph: sequences that fall within a distance threshold are grouped together, and each group receives a persistent formatted identifier such as BOLD:AAA1234.

 BINs serve two practical purposes.
-First, they let you verify taxonomic names — if sequences carrying different species names cluster into a single BIN, or a single species splits across multiple BINs, that's a signal worth investigating.
+First, they let you verify taxonomic names: if sequences carrying different species names cluster into a single BIN, or a single species splits across multiple BINs, that requires investigating.
 Second, they provide species-level identifiers that are independent of taxonomy, making them useful for biodiversity monitoring, environmental DNA analysis, and any workflow where stable identifiers matter more than nomenclatural consensus.

 Ratnasingham S, Hebert PDN (2013) A DNA-Based Registry for All Animal Species: The Barcode Index Number (BIN) System.
 PLoS ONE 8(7): e66213. doi:10.1371/journal.pone.0066213